Emperor-Ovaltine/gideon/README.md

 - **Conversation Memory** - Natural conversations with context across messages

+- **Natural Language Intent Detection** - Simply @mention Gideon with natural language to automatically execute commands without needing to remember slash command syntax.
+The AI understands your intent and routes to the appropriate feature:
+  - **Reminders**: "@Gideon remind me to check the server logs tomorrow at 3pm"
+  - **Image Generation**: "@Gideon draw a sunset over mountains with vibrant colors"
+  - **Web Search**: "@Gideon what are the current best games on Xbox Game Pass"
+  - **Conversation**: Any other @mention automatically engages in natural conversation

-- **Web Search** - Search the web for current information through conversational AI responses
+- **Web Search** - Search the web for current information through conversational AI responses or natural language (@mention)

 <img src="assets/images/web-search1.png" alt="web-search-demo" width="800"/>
 <img src="assets/images/web-search2.png" alt="web-search-demo" width="800"/>